nordseele/hans/doc/usage.md

 [Read the full list of commands for the TXo.](https://github.com/bpcmusic/telex/blob/master/commands.md) Bear in mind that the . must be replaced by an underscore _ .

-If the number of arguments being sent does not match what the "command" expects, nothing will be sent to the "follower" module.
+If the number of arguments sent does not match what the "command" expects, nothing will be sent to the "follower" module.

 <u>Example:</u>